Andonome/lk/data/git.md

+# Starting

+## New Machines

+> git config --global user.email "malinfreeborn@tutamail.com"

+> git config --global user.name "Malin Freeborn"

-# Basic Git
+## New Git

-Move to the directory containing the project.
+Start a git:

-> git status
+> git init

-Add this folder (or just any dir)
+Add whatever's in the folder.

 > git add .

-History:
+Then make the initial commit:

+> git commit

+# Working

+Once you make a change to some file ("file.sh"), add it and make a commit explaining it.

+> git add file.sh

+> git commit -m"change file.sh"

+Check your history:

 > git log

-# Commits
+# Remotes

-Add current changes to current config.
+Get the url of your git remote and add it, with the name "origin":

-> git add .
+> git remove add origin git@gitlab.com:FirstBloodRPG/first-blood.git

-Make a comment:

-> git commit -m "Created service"

-Type out a message:

-> git commit

-Push your stuff out:
+Tell git you're pushing the branch "master" to the remote repo "origin":

-> git push
+> git push -u master origin

-Add a single line:

-> git log --oneline

-Get recent changes:
+If someone makes a change on the remote, pull it down with:

 > git pull

-# New Project

-> git init

-# New Machines

-> git config --global user.email "malinfreeborn@tutamail.com"

-> git config --global user.name "Malin Freeborn"

 # Branches

-To make a new branch, make sure you're up to date, then:
+A branch is a full copy of the project to test additional ideas.
+You can make a new branch called 'featurez' like this:

+> git branch featurez

+Have a look at all your branches:

+> git branch

+Switch to your new branch:

-> git checkout -b [branchname]
+> git checkout featurez

-Check otu all branches with
+And if your changes are rubbish, checkout the "master" branch again, then delete "featurez":

-> git branch -a
+> git branch -D featurez

-Add the new branch to a git:
+Or if it's a good branch, push it to the remote:

-> git push origin [branchname]
+> git push origin featurez

+## Merging

+Once you like the feature, merge it into the main branch.
+Switch to master then merge it:

+> git merge featurez

+# Subtree

+The project has subdirectories sub-1,sub-2,sub-3.
+The first should be its own repository, but should also retain its own history.

+First, we extract its history as an independent item, and make that into a seprate branch.

+> git subtree split --prefix=sub-1 -b sub

+If you want something a few directories deep, you can use `--prefix=sub-1/dir-2/dir-3

+Then go and create a new git somewhere else:

+> cd ..;mkdir sub-1;cd sub-1;git init --bare

+Then go back to your initial git repo, and do the following:

+git push ../subtest sub:master

+Finally, you can clone this repo from your original.

+> git clone ../subtest

 # Tricks